esphome/esphome-docs/components/display/index.rst

 at **any** size!
 Granted the reason for it is actually not having to worry about the licensing of font files :)

 To use fonts you first have to define a font object in your ESPHome configuration file.
-Just grab a ``.ttf`` file from somewhere on the internet and upload it to the ESPHome root folder.
+Just grab a ``.ttf`` file from somewhere on the internet and place it, for example, inside a `fonts` folder next to your configuration file.

 Next, create a ``font:`` section in your configuration: